skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

 - Cannot delete the EBS snapshot that an AMI is based on.

+- Use hardware assisted virtualisation for  best EC2 instance type support when creating AMI from snapshot

 ### Instance backed storage

 - Sometimes called ephemeral storage
 - Instances with instance backed storage cannot be stopped
 - If the host fails, the data will be lost
 - Can still be rebooted

 ### Instance backed vs EBS summary

+- EBS backed or instance store.
+- Instance store is ephemeral storage closely coupled to the compute
+  - cannot  be stopped.
+- EBS backed storage sits on a disk array somewhere and lifecycle is decoupled from the compute

 | Type | On shutdown | On restart | On host failure | On terminate |
 | ---- | ----------- | ---------- | --------------- | ------------ |